 The end-to-end care provided at the Ontario Fetal Centre (OFC) supports the patient and their family from the time of prenatal diagnosis, to fetal intervention, labour and delivery, neonatal care and long-term post-natal follow-up.
 The OFC offers a range of diagnostic and therapeutic procedures, from the least invasive to the most advanced.

 The OFC is also a teaching hub for Maternal Fetal Medicine (MFM) specialists and fellows wishing to train in various fetal procedures.
 The OFC attracts trainees from around the world, and encourages cross-discipline collaboration to spur further innovations and discoveries that can translate into improved health for mothers and babies.

-Fetal therapy refers to any procedure (medical or surgical) that diagnoses and treats babies while they are still inside the womb (in-utero).
+Fetal therapy refers to any procedure (medical or surgical) that treats babies while they are still inside the womb (in-utero).
 These therapies, in turn, significantly improve the outcomes for affected babies once they are born.
 Some of these therapies include:

 Research and Education

-The OFC creates accelerated learning and innovation in fetal medicine.
+The OFC enables accelerated learning and innovation in fetal medicine.
 It is a nucleus for clinician-scientists to collaborate across disciplines and drive evidence-based care and practices, develop new treatment protocols and guidelines and lead new models of care in fetal medicine.